jprjr/docker-ubuntu-stack/base/README.md

   * The finish script should clean up anything it needs to.
   * If you're lazy, just do `ln -sf /bin/true /etc/s6/<servicename>/finish`

 That's it!
-S6 will launch your service, monitor it, and relaunch it if it does.
+S6 will launch your service, monitor it, and relaunch it if it dies.

 ## Caveats